Jump to section:

 Contracts (Bilateral agreements):

 - Contracts usually require a contract modification signed by both parties agreeing to the change.
-The request for extension can be transmitted through sponsored projects, or the PI/unit can correspond with the contracting office to initiate the modification.
+The PI/unit can correspond with the sponsor and appropriate UArizona contracting office to draft the modification.

 Grants (Unilateral agreements):